Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/05_Interfaces/03_Interface_And_Extensibility.md

 ### How do interfaces improve extensibility?

-Interfaces allow new implementations to be added without changing the classes that depend on them.
+Interfaces allow different implementations to be plugged into an application without changing the classes that depend on them.

 <br>

-### Which SOLID principle is supported by interfaces and extensibility?
+### Which SOLID principle is supported by interfaces?

 The **Open/Closed Principle (OCP)**.

 <br>

-### Why is extensibility important?
+### Why are interfaces useful for databases?

-It reduces maintenance effort, minimizes bugs, and allows applications to grow without affecting existing functionality.
+They allow applications to switch between SQL Server, MongoDB, Oracle, or any other database without changing the business logic.

 <br>

 # Summary

-* Extensibility means adding new functionality without changing existing code.
+* Extensibility means adding new functionality without modifying existing code.
 * Interfaces make applications extensible by allowing multiple implementations.
-* Classes should depend on interfaces rather than concrete implementations.
+* `OrderService` depends on `IDatabase`, not `SqlDatabase`.
-* New features are added by creating new classes that implement the interface.
+* New databases are added by creating new classes that implement `IDatabase`.
-* Interfaces help follow the **Open/Closed Principle**, making applications more maintainable and scalable.
+* Interfaces help follow the **Open/Closed Principle**, making applications easier to maintain, test, and scale.